Do you apologize to others for your child’s shyness? Here’s why you shouldn’t apologize about your shy toddler — and what to do instead.

 Then enter the fears that plagues every parent.
 We fear people will see our kids’ shyness as weak or vulnerable.
 Maybe we’re scared that shyness is a symptom of a larger delays or social awkwardness.
 Or maybe we worry that introverted kids won’t be popular or well-liked among their peers.

-Why you shouldn’t apologize about your shy child
+Why you shouldn’t apologize about your shy toddler

 But we don’t have to stigmatize shyness.
 For one, we need to stop equating shyness as an inherent trait in people.
 I’m willing to bet that even the most outgoing person has her shy moments.
 I’m an introvert—I prefer working alone than in groups.
 But call me in a meeting with some coworkers and I’ll socialize and make my points.